SMTG-Bham/doped/README.md

 ```bash
   pip install -e .
 ```
-This command tries to obtain the required packages and their dependencies and install them automatically.
-Access to root may be needed if ``virtualenv`` is not used.

-## Word of Caution
-There is quite possibly a couple of bugs in this code, as it is very much still experimental and in development.
-If you find any, please let us know!

 ## Acknowledgments
 `doped` has benefitted from feedback from many users, in particular members of the Walsh and Scanlon research groups who have used / are using it in their work.
-Direct contributors are listed in the `Contributors` sidebar above; including Seán Kavanagh, Katarina Brlec and Sabrine Hachmiouane.
+Direct contributors are listed in the `Contributors` sidebar above; including Seán Kavanagh, Katarina Brlec, Adair Nicolson and Sabrine Hachmioune.
 Code to efficiently identify defect species from input supercell structures was contributed by Dr Alex Ganose.